TheCoolerServer/tcs-framework/README.md

 # TCS Mission Framework
 Mission framework made for TCS based on F3 which currently includes:

-* Compositions for: East and West sides.
+* Compositions for: East, West and Independent sides.

 * Side-independent group markers that are only visible to their side.
 (Configurable)